csia-pme/dreambooth-demo/README.md

 ```

 #### JQ and YQ
-To give access to the parameters in `params.yaml` to our `sh` scripts, we use jq and yq.
-This is used to minimize changes to the experiment code while allowing tweaking of the parameters.
+To give access to the parameters in `params.yaml` to our `sh` scripts, we use `yq` over `jq`.
+This is used to centralize changes to the parameters in one file without needing to modify the experiment code.

 ```bash
 apt install -y jq